Pearl Jam and 9/11: A Reflection

 And my decision has been made, from some other place

 By someone I don’t know and they don’t know me

 Unbeknownst to the fans at the time, the band was hard at work early in 2002 on their new album.
-The preceding two years certainly formed much of what would become, Riot Act.
-Along with the first single, the previously mentioned “I Am Mine,” songs like, “Love Boat Captain,” and the prayer, “Arc” set the tone for a band that was dealing with not only it’s own traumatic experience, but a nation that felt like it was on the brink.
-Leaving no doubt in their views regarding the nation’s leadership, “Bu$hleaguer” would become a bit of a flashpoint for those whose patriotism blinded the future outlook of our world.
+The preceding two years certainly formed much of what would become Riot Act.
+Along with the first single, the previously mentioned “I Am Mine,” songs like “Love Boat Captain” and the prayer-like “Arc” set the tone for a band that was dealing with not only its own traumatic experience, but a nation that felt like it was on the brink.
+Leaving no doubt in their views regarding the nation’s leadership, “Bu$hleaguer” would become a flashpoint for those whose patriotism blinded the future outlook of our world.

 “I don’t understand.
 Maybe you like him because he’s gonna give you a tax cut.
 Maybe you like him because he is a real guy, that relates to you, because he is so down home.
 I just think that all of us in this room should have a voice in how the USA is represented.
 And he didn’t allow us our voice.
 That’s all I’m saying.
 We love America.
 I am standing on a stage in front of a big crowd.
 I worked in a good damn drug store.
 I love America, right?
 This is good, this is open, honest debate, and that’s what it should be.
 If you keep this back and forth, good things will happen.
 If you don’t say anything, you don’t know what will happen.
 Because we are on the brink of forever.
 And if we don’t participate in where this thing is going, when we are the number one super power in the world, you want to have a part in it and make sure it is a good thing, yeah?
 Plus or minus, be active.
 This is a good thing.”